Book a demo Sign in

 Next steps

 When you get accepted, it's time to design your poster board and prepare your pitch.
 Pick your favorite graphics software and bring your abstract to life with figures, tables, and colors.
-We have written an article on how to make a scientific poster, do not hesitate to take a look.
+For step-by-step advice, read our guide on How to Make a Successful Scientific Poster.

 Next up